 The Last African Flying Boat Reunion

-Written by David Legg – Editor of The Catalina News Readers with long memories will recall the BAFTA award-winning BBC TV documentary The Last Flying Boat in Africa.
+Guest Editorial written by David Legg – Readers with long memories will recall the BAFTA award-winning BBC TV documentary The Last Flying Boat in Africa.
 Featuring Pierre Jaunet’s ex-RCAF Canso A C-FJCV (later Z-CAT and now in New Zealand as ZK-PBY), it described a flight from Alexandria to Mozambique in 1989 at a time when Pierre was operating trips for passengers up and down the Nile, emulating in part the old Imperial Airways flying boat routes.
 The marvelous documentary was narrated by Alexander Frater, author of the book Beyond the Blue Horizon about Imperial Airways routes and, at the time, chief travel writer for The Observer newspaper.